“…Arcturus … an ingenious construction of musical material…”

 Besides composing, Romppanen has taught both piano and composing and also performed himself as a pianist.
 Further he has held several positions of responsibility, for example in the board of Sibelius Fund of the Society of Finnish Composers.

-performed by Eriko Takahashi
+First performance by Eriko Takahashi

 “Thank you all for the enjoyable co-operation and especially Ari for the great music!